rust-lang/rust/doc/adding_lints.md

 test file and compare that to the contents of a `.fixed` file.

-Use `tests/ui/update-all-references.sh` to automatically generate the `.fixed` file after running `cargo test`.
+Use `tests/ui/update-all-references.sh` to automatically generate the `.fixed` file after running the tests.

 With tests in place, let's have a look at implementing our lint now.

 ### Testing manually

-Manually testing against an example file is useful if you have added some `println!`s and test suite output becomes unreadable.
+Manually testing against an example file can be useful if you have added some `println!`s and the test suite output becomes unreadable.
 To try Clippy with your local modifications, run `env CLIPPY_TESTS=true cargo run --bin clippy-driver -- -L ./target/debug input.rs` from the working copy root.

 ### Lint declaration